FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 Let's start out simple.
 Using [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) Shaders we tell the GPU of your device to draw a circle in the most simple and naive way possible, as seen in [circle.fs](circle.fs) above: If the [`length()`](https://docs.gl/sl4/length) from the middle point is bigger than 1.0, we [`discard`](https://www.khronos.org/opengl/wiki/Fragment_Shader#Special_operations) the pixel.

-The circle is pixelated, especially at smaller resolutions.
+The circle is blocky, especially at smaller resolutions.
 More painfully, there is strong "pixel crawling", an artifact that's very obvious when there is any kind of movement.
 As the circle moves, rows of pixels pop in and out of existence and the stair steps of the pixelation move along the side of the circle like beads of different speeds.

 <blockquote class="reaction"><div class="reaction_text">The low ¼ and ⅛ resolutions aren't just there for extreme pixel-peeping, but also to represent small elements or ones at large distance in 3D.</div><img class="kiwi" src="/assets/kiwis/think.svg"></blockquote>